srijan-paul/blog/11ty/digital-garden.md

 Warm greetings to all zero of my readers.
 This blog has been fairly dead for a while now.
-I've mostly been busy trying out a lot of things, and working on yet another programming language this time (More on this later).
+I've mostly been busy trying out a lot of things, and working on yet another programming language this time (more on this later).

 In the past several months I've made a simple observation about my learning methods: they're very ad-hoc and not disciplined.
 This often leaves me 'half-invested' in many different topics